-Build a highly available Kubernetes cluster with features as Master fault tolerance and zone failure tolerance.
+Build a highly available Kubernetes cluster with features such as Master fault tolerance and zone failure tolerance.

 The number one rule of high availability is to protect the data.
 Whatever else happens, whatever catches on fire, if you have the data, you can rebuild.

-Use persistent storage provided by Amazon S3 where it is designed to deliver 99.999999999% durability
+Use persistent storage provided by Amazon S3 which is designed to deliver 99.999999999% durability

 https://aws.amazon.com/s3/ OR Each Amazon EBS volume is designed for 99.999% availability and automatically replicates within its Availability Zone to protect your applications from component failure. https://aws.amazon.com/ebs/

-Install API server on all master nodes with the YAML definition.
+Install the API server on all master nodes with the YAML definition.

-Setup Load Balancing between the master nodes using desired method.
+Setup Load Balancing between the master nodes using the desired method.
 With AWS you go with ELB.

 Master elected components:

-In case of a failure accessing the API server, the elected leader will not be able to renew the lease, causing a new leader to be elected.
-This is especially relevant when configuring the scheduler and controller-manager to access the API server via 127.0.0.1, with the API server on the same node being unavailable.
+In case of a failure to access the API server, the elected leader will not be able to renew the lease, causing a new leader to be elected.
+This is especially relevant when configuring the scheduler and controller manager to access the API server via 127.0.0.1, with the API server on the same node being unavailable.

 Fort a fresh cluster: we need to install the kubelet and kube-proxy on each worker node, and set the –apiserver flag to your replicated endpoint.